plucchesic/plucchesic/README.md

 > ## **My name is Pedro.** I have experience with Arduino, C++, PLC ladder, and i am currently learning Python.

-I study Electrical Engineering, at Inatel, and i am currently in the second semester of the degree.
+I study Electrical Engineering, at Inatel, and i am currently in the third semester of the degree.

 I started my GitHub account to organize the projects i will be working on during my college time.
 Also, i will be sharing the solutions of some URI online judge problems, and, soon, developing my first university project.